 As a social services-activity director, I have the amazing honor of being with residents during their final moments of life.
 One such moment in my memory bank will be my time with Lillian.

-I fell instantly in love with this 89-year-old resident.
+I fell instantly in love with our 89-year-old resident, Lillian.
 She was vibrant, pretty, witty and embracing.
 She and I were instant friends.
 I was certain she was going to be with us for a brief visit and return to independent living.